shopware5/devdocs/source/developers-guide/backend-components/basics/index.md

         return $this->lastStock;
     }
 }

 ```

 The product model shown above contains just a fraction of the original Shopware article model, but is sufficient for our purpose.
 Please notice the namespace at the top.
-The `Shopware\CustomModels` namespace is used exclusively for plugin models.
+The `PluginNameSpace/Models namespace is used exclusively for plugin models.
 To create the associated database table, you should use Doctrine's schema tool, which can be found in `\Doctrine\ORM\Tools\SchemaTool`.
-The following features will now be implemented in the plugin bootstrap:
+The following features will now be implemented in the plugin base file:

 * Create the database tables in the `install()` method
 * Add demo data to the new database table